Yashagrahari07/Shortify/readme.md

 ## 🚀 Usage

-- Open the frontend application in your browser (usually at `http://localhost:5173`).
+- Open the frontend application in your browser at `http://localhost:5173`.
 - Sign up for an account or sign in if you already have one.
 - Use the URL shortener form to create shortened URLs effortlessly.
 - Manage your URLs from the "My URLs" page with ease.